 You’re probably not “Target 1: Male, 18-25, Student”.
 You’re certainly not “Target 4: Female, 25-45, Graphic Designer” either.

 You’re a person, not a statistic — and so is your customer.

-Whilst putting together your social media strategy it’s much easier to understand the consequence of your work if you have someone in mind whilst you’re doing it.
+While putting together your social media strategy, it’s much easier to understand the consequence of your work if you have someone in mind while you’re doing it.

 “Jeff would love these trainers”

 “Annie would buy this book in a heartbeat”

 By putting names to the faces of our demographics, we humanise them and make it easier to relate and logically predict how each target audience is most likely to behave.